This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 5. Take a Trip To Despotiko Island

-Despotiko Island is a super tiny islet just off the coast of Antiparos and one of its top attractions.
-It is home to an ancient sanctuary that used to be the largest one on the Cyclades Islands, second only to the world-renowned sanctuary on Delos Island.
+It is home to an ancient sanctuary that was once the largest on the Cyclades Islands, second only to the world-renowned sanctuary on Delos Island.

 This is a photo of Livadi Beach on Despotiko Island.
 It is a beach of silver sand and turquoise waters.